marcorosello/refactoring/README.md

  ```
   composer install

   mysql -u root  < database.sql
-  or paste database.sql content in your database client and run it
  ```

 ## Exercise

 ```
 bin/console --env="dev" products:import products.csv
 ```
 - Test the command below
 - Refactor it to follow best practices and clean architecture